jeffThompson/CreativeProgramming1/Assignments/Week08_Language.md

 Bots create and post text and images, interact with people, and do other creative work, often autonomously, repetitively, and on social media platforms like Twitter.
 The idea of bots is relatively new (even its antecedent *robot* [only dates to the 1920s](http://www.npr.org/2011/04/22/135634400/science-diction-the-origin-of-the-word-robot)) and while there is a lot of discussion about bots (as well as related topics like chat, AI, etc) in tech right now, there are many people that build bots for artistic and critical purposes.

 While bots can take many forms, ours will be text-based.
-Over the next two weeks, we'll create templates for them and develop corpora for them to pull from.
+Over the next two weeks, we'll create templates for them and develop corpora to pull from.
 You'll learn the basics of the programming language [Python](https://www.python.org) (which makes working with text much, much nicer than Processing, and works well for automated generation) and ultimately build your own bot that posts to Twitter.

 **ASIDE: PROGRAMMING LANGUAGES EMBED VALUES**
 Once you get used to it, Python code reads very much like sentences.
 This is, in part, by design – from its beginnings in the early 1990s, Python was meant to be as clear and concise as possible, as opposed to many other common languages at the time (like C++).
 In fact, these and similar values are outlined in the [*Zen of Python*](https://en.wikipedia.org/wiki/Zen_of_Python) document.
 For example: